 Although in recent years Sapa has become increasingly touristy, it still has many authentic parts to it, and the scenery alone makes it worth a visit.

 Related Article: Best Vietnam Destinations

 Does Sapa have an ATM?: Yes, several

 Book your tickets in advance for the train – The nicer cars fill up especially around the weekends.
-On the way up to Sapa we were in the caboose, people sleeping on the bathroom floor, and a rat scampered through our cabin as we woke up in the morning.
+On the way to Sapa, we were in the caboose, people sleeping on the bathroom floor, and a rat scampered through our cabin as we woke up in the morning.

 Don’t overpay for the shuttle to/from Sapa – The fair price is 50,000 Dong per person.
 The drivers will start at 200,000+ but stick to your guns they will eventually give in and then ask you not to tell the other passengers that didn’t negotiate as well as you.

 Go to the Supermarket – The convenience stores in town are very overpriced.
 We walked every other day up to the supermarket across from the lake to get water, snacks, and bread.
 Their baguettes are very nice and only 5,000 dong.

 Best time to visit Sapa -The best time according to locals is July-August, but that’s also the rainy season.
 Because of the climate Sapa only gets one rice harvest and if you don’t time it right the picture-perfect fields of green rice maybe not be full.
 They are still pretty impressive, but it would be ridiculously pretty if they were bright green.

 Restaurants in Sapa – Every restaurant in town is significantly more expensive than everywhere else in Vietnam.
 It was difficult to find a meal for under 100,000 dong ($5 USD) which I know in the rest of the country I can get fat for that much per day!

 The worst part, even for the elevated prices the food was just bad.
 I had a few meals that were actually decent, but it was very disappointing because overall I really like the food in Vietnam.